simoninireland/epyc/doc/clusterlab.rst

 to be done before running experiments, to make all the code used by an experiment available in the cluster.

-.. automethod:: ClusterLab.numberOfEngines
+.. automethod :: ClusterLab.numberOfEngines

-.. automethod:: ClusterLab.engines
+.. automethod :: ClusterLab.engines

-.. automethod:: ClusterLab.sync_imports
+.. automethod :: ClusterLab.sync_imports

-.. automethod:: ClusterLab.use_dill
+.. automethod :: ClusterLab.use_dill

 Running experiments